Can't connect to the network via TCP directly?, try this guide.

 3.7.
 Storage Size

 Next, you have to make a decision how much space you want to rent out to the network.
-By default it's
+The minimum allotted space is

 4. DDNS hostname configuration